Pennsylvania State House

 As of November 13, 2024:

-Speaker of the House of Representatives: Joanna McClinton (D)
+Speaker of the House: Joanna McClinton (D)

 Majority Party (D)[11]Leadership PositionMinority Party (R)[12]